ilastik/ilastik-conda-recipes/README.md

 - General

- - [ ] Not all Tracking Workflow dependencies are supported yet, even on Mac/Linux.
+ - [x] Not all Tracking Workflow dependencies are supported yet, even on Mac/Linux.

- - [ ] How do we handle external libraries (like CPLEX)?
+ - [x] How do we handle external libraries (like CPLEX)?

- - [ ] Apparently, the VTK package provided by Continuum (Anaconda) was not built with PyQt support.
+ - [x] Apparently, the VTK package provided by Continuum (Anaconda) was not built with PyQt support.
    We'll have to build our own VTK package, and pass `-DVTK_USE_QT:BOOL=ON -DSIP_EXECUTABLE:FILEPATH=$PREFIX/bin/sip -DSIP_INCLUDE_DIR:PATH=$PREFIX/include/python2.7 -DSIP_PYQT_DIR:PATH=$PREFIX/share/sip/PyQt4` to the `cmake` step.

- - [ ] In cases where we provide an alternative build of a package that Continuum already provides, we need to make sure our special channel takes priority over the `defaults` channel used by conda.
-It isn't immediately obvious how this is supposed to be achieved in conda. (**Edit:** Which packages does this refer to?
-VTK?)
+ - [x] In cases where we provide an alternative build of a package that Continuum already provides, we need to make sure our special channel takes priority over the `defaults` channel used by conda.
+It isn't immediately obvious how this is supposed to be achieved in conda.
+   (**Edit:** Ideally, we could just use a custom "build string", but due to conda/conda#918, that doesn't work.
+   Instead, we just use a deliberately strange version number in our custom packages, e.g. `version: 5.10.1.99`.)

  - [ ] So far, the `meta.yaml` files for `ilastik-deps-pc`, etc. do not list explicit version requirements for each dependency (e.g. `boost ==1.55`, or `vigra ==g14de6ac`).
 We should fix that, and this repo should be tagged with the ilastik version number every time we make a release.
 This repo will become the official record of which dependency versions were used in each release (via the `meta.yaml` files).
+   (Edit: Again, ideally we'd use the "build string" feature here, but that feature doesn't yet work as it should.)

- - [ ] The ilastik, lazyflow, and volumina repos themselves are not included as dependencies in this build repository.
+ - [x] The ilastik, lazyflow, and volumina repos themselves are not included as dependencies in this build repository.
    How should we deal with them?

  - [ ] Instead of uploading packages to our own [binstar] channels individually, we should create a shared account for